bplmaps/lmec-main-site/content/articles/spotlighting-the-work-of-our-teen-curators.md

 draft: true

 ---
-For our new rotating exhibition, [_Building Blocks: Boston Stories from Urban Atlases_](https://www.leventhalmap.org/digital-exhibitions/building-blocks/), the Map Center brought in three high school students from Boston Public Schools as teen curators.
+For our new rotating exhibition, [_Building Blocks: Boston Stories from Urban Atlases_](https://www.leventhalmap.org/digital-exhibitions/building-blocks/), the Map Center hired and worked with three high school students from Boston Public Schools as teen curators.
 We asked them to choose a place in the city and explore that site’s history going back to the nineteenth century, using our [urban atlas collection](https://collections.leventhalmap.org/search?utf8=%E2%9C%93&q=urban+atlas&search_field=all_fields) to kick off their research.
 We wanted them to consider how things change and how the present came to be the way it is today.

 ### Maleeha Wasim: Hathaway Mansion